Alluxio/alluxio/docs/en/operation/Basic-Logging.md

 Sometimes it makes sense to disable certain logs files.

-One example use cases is when Alluxio is running in a containerized environment, where logs are written to the writable layer.
+One example of use cases is when Alluxio is running in a containerized environment, where logs are written to the writable layer.
 This has performance penalties and the writable layer may grow indefinitely, causing disk pressure on the host.
 In that case you can either mount a volume to the log directory so logs are written to the volume,